22001064/AgileTeamDev/README.md

 The NestCafe application was deployed locally for development and testing purposes.

 ## Local Deployment
-Follow this aspects to navigate to the frontend:
+Follow this commands to ensure the frontend works:

 bash
 Copy